 SQL Grouping Function Example

-The Grouping in SQL Server simply returns whether the grouping on the specified column is happens or not, by returning 1, and 0.
-In this example, we will show you the same.
+The Grouping in SQL Server returns whether the grouping on the defined column has happened or not, by returning 0 and 1.
+In this grouping function example, we will show you the same.

-Following statements will check whether the Grouping is performed on the Education, and Occupation columns ar not by returning 1 and 0
+The following Aggregate Function statements check whether the Grouping performed on the Education, and Occupation columns ar not by returning 1 and 0

 ,GROUPING([Occupation]) AS 'Grouping' ,GROUPING([Education]) AS 'Grouping 2'